 Itineraries for the most popular inter-regional KTEL buses

-Inter-regional KTEL buses travel on the Greek highways, and serve the most popular locations all around Greece.
+Inter-regional KTEL buses travel on the Greek highways, and serve the most important locations all around Greece.

 Many of those buses depart from two main bus stations in Athens: Kifissos station and Liosion station.